 Body Balm: Butter Me Up

-A concentrated body cream, jam-packed with skin-loving butters to nourish, soften and moisturize even the driest skin.
+A concentrated body cream, jam-packed with skin-loving plants oils and butters to nourish, soften and moisturize even the driest skin.

 Product Overview

-A creamy body balm, jam-packed with skin-loving butters.
-This concentrated natural cream penetrates easily, nourishes, softens and moisturizes even the driest skin.
+A rich and creamy body balm, jam-packed with skin-loving plant oils and butters that readily melts on contact with warm skin to provide a nourishing spot treatment great for elbows, knees, heels or anywhere that needs a little extra TLC.
+This silky, concentrated natural body butter penetrates easily, nourishes, softens and moisturizes even the driest skin.
 You will enjoy the long-lasting effects of this soothing balm all day.

-• Jojoba oil, similar in composition to natural skin oils, is considered nature's most effective natural moisturizer
+- Jojoba oil, similar in composition to our natural skin oils, is considered nature's most effective natural moisturizer

 How To Use